- Kim Vender

 Paper title: "A Changing Role in a Changing Climate: China as a Global Climate Leader?"

 BISA PG and ECR Conference, 9-10 April 2019, University of Portsmouth, UK.
 Paper title: "The past, present and future of China’s role in climate change mitigation: a role theoretical examination of foreign policy change"

 PhD Scholarship from the German Academic Exchange Service (DAAD) (09/2017-08/2018)

-Best M.A. dissertation in the Department of Politics of East Asia, Ruhr University Bochum, Germany (2017)
+Award for best M.A. thesis in the Department of Politics of East Asia, Ruhr University Bochum, Germany (2017)

 German (native speaker)

-In 2018 I conducted a comparative study of urban climate adaptation measures of and knowledge exchange between the cities of Edinburgh and Copenhagen.
-The report is available at the living lab projects database of Edinburgh University's Social Responsibility and Sustainability Department.
+In the summer months of 2018, I conducted a comparative study of urban climate adaptation measures and knowledge exchange between the cities of Edinburgh and Copenhagen.
+The report is available at the living lab projects database of Edinburgh University's Social Responsibility and Sustainability department.